-Workforces across the globe are changing rapidly.
-As scarcity of skilled workers continues to impact on economies and reshape the world of talent and business – here’s some clarity and real insight around Employer Branding.
+Workforces across the globe have changed rapidly.
+With scarcity of skilled technical workers comes the impact on economies and the need to reshape the world of talent and business – below some clarity and real insight around Employer Branding.

 Global Human Capital Trends report surveyed over 10,000 HR and business leaders, across 140 countries, perceived real challenges ahead for business/HR leaders.
 No surprises – same biggies – organisational culture, engagement, employee value proposition (EVP) as top priorities in 2020.

 Disruptive change is here (in the way organisations secure, manage and keep workers.)
 Ability to quickly adapt to meet new talent demands is one of the most defining characteristics of successful companies, into the future.

 Founder of The Higher Mix, Jo Woodfield wrote another comprehensive Blog in 2018, which you will also find useful, called the A-Z of Employer Branding Best Practice.
 Fascinating deep dive into the fundamentals of developing stronger, strategic employer brands and worth a read.